-- The Cold War has The Emergency and Konfrontasi, which had British-led military forces hone their fighting skills against the Malayan National Liberation Army and by Indonesian-back separatists.
-The experience was later used by Australian and New Zealander forces in the Vietnam War, which led them to be "Ghosts" by the Viet Cong and the North Vietnamese Army.
+- The Cold War has The Emergency and Konfrontasi, which had British-led military forces honed their fighting skills against the Malayan National Liberation Army and by Indonesia-backed separatists.
+The experience was later used by Australian and New Zealander forces in the Vietnam War, which led them to be nicknamed "Ghosts" by the Viet Cong and the North Vietnamese Army.

 - Also mentioned above, The Vietnam War, where practically the majority of fighting takes place, at least when it isn't Hue City during the Tet Offensive.